Hello Readers!

 In colonial Lagos:

-- Economic pressures intensify familial stress.
+Economic pressures intensify daily struggles

 5. Patriarchy and Gendered Oppression